szulawski/szulawski/README.md

 # Hi, I'm Piotr.

-I'm **Engineering Manager** and **Platform Architect** focused on bridging the gap between complex distributed systems and the humans who build them.
-Currently leading **Core CI/CD & Platform Engineering** at **Procter & Gamble**, where I define the strategy for reliable software delivery across hundreds of global teams.

-> I like to simplify and automate things if they repeat often - it's productivity, not laziness. 😉
->
-> Setting up the development environment is painful?
-No worries!
-I have a set of **devenv.sh** descriptors for the most commonly used tech stacks!
+Engineering Manager and platform builder.
+19 years in IT - started writing Java, now I run the CI/CD backbone that hundreds of development teams at P&G build their code on.

+I'm an engineer who ended up in management, not the other way around.
+I can read the codebase, debug the pipeline, and write the postmortem.

+Most of what I build follows the same pattern: find a hard problem that nobody has had time to properly look at, go deep, build something reusable, and move on.
+I don't maintain what I build.
+I make sure it doesn't need me.

-### 🎯 My Focus
+### 🎯 What I'm working on

-I don't just manage tickets; I treat internal platforms for developers as a **product**.
-My goal is to simplify the CI/CD process so engineers can ship code faster and safer.

-- **🔭 Currently building:** A modern, self-service CI/CD Framework for hundreds of projects.
+- **CI/CD at scale:** Self-hosted runner infrastructure
+- **Platform migrations & engineering**
-- **🌱 Currently exploring:** Go (Golang), Kubernetes Operators, and advanced GitOps patterns (Kargo).
+- **Currently learning:** Go, Kubernetes Operators, GitOps promotion patterns (Kargo)
-- **💡 Core Philosophy:** Context over Control.
+- **Core philosophy:** Context over Control.
 Impact over Effort.

+### 🔐 Security

+GitHub Bounty Hunters member.
+Discovered and reported an authentication/authorization flaw in GitHub Container Registry during off-work development.
+Confirmed by GitHub Security via HackerOne.

 ---